-The Bursar's Office processes refunds for students who have financial aid that exceeds their direct educational costs to attend Bethune-Cookman University.
+The Student Accounts Office processes refunds for students who have financial aid that exceeds their direct educational costs to attend Bethune-Cookman University.
 Please see the Bursar's page for more detailed refund information and institutional policy.

 Stafford loan awards for students are based on grade level (number of earned credit hours).

 |Senior||92 - +||$5,500||$2,000||$5,000|